thejmazz/js-bioinformatics-exercise/README.md

 ## Setting up the project

+[Install Node](https://gist.github.com/thejmazz/72456e3f29cf0bf56d4a) if you haven't done so already.
 The first thing you do when starting any modern JavaScript project is initialize it (`cd` into your project directory and):

 ```bash